j46-txt/CaFE/README.md

 Using the built-in timer automatically records your activity, logging the date, weekday, and focus duration to help monitor your habits.

-Once configured, it algorithmically rotates user-defined daily suggestions (which are also logged), eliminating the need to plan or choose, making it ideal for repeatedly studying or working on a predefined set of subjects.
+Once configured, it algorithmically rotates user-defined suggestions (which are also logged) in either **Daily Automatic Mode** (rotating once a day on launch) or **Manual Session-Based Mode** (retaining the current suggestion until manually advanced).
+This eliminates decision fatigue and makes it ideal for repeatedly studying or working on a predefined set of subjects.

 Motivation and consistency are supported by tracking a weekly goal alongside a dashboard displaying a rolling "pace" metric (hours/week), total focused time, and days invested.